The Ultimatum: Marry or Move On

 The Ultimatum: Marry or Move On is a dating reality television series created by Chris Coelen and produced by Kinetic Content that premiered on Netflix on April 6, 2022.
 The show is hosted by Nick and Vanessa Lachey.

-On March 24, 2022, Netflix renewed The Ultimatum for a second season, ahead of its premiere.
-Season 2 will feature an all-queer, predominantly female cast.
+The series has aired for three seasons.
+An international version The Ultimatum: France premiered in 2022.
+A spin-off series The Ultimatum: Queer Love premiered in 2023.

 Format

 The Ultimatum is a self-proclaimed social experiment that wants to see how many couples will get married when presented with ultimatums.
-The show features six couples on the verge of marriage.
+The show features couples on the verge of marriage.
 Each pair has eight weeks to decide whether they want to get married or split forever.
-Couples will later be split up as they choose new partners from the rest of the group, and then move in with them for three weeks.
+Couples will later be split up as they choose new partners from the rest of the group, and then move in with them for three weeks for a trial marriage.
+Then they move in with their original partners for three weeks for a second trial marriage.